mouseless/baked/docs/layers/domain.md

 ## Configuration Targets

-This layer provides `IAssemblyCollection`, `ITypeCollection` and `DomainOptions` as configuration targets for building `DomainModel`.
+This layer provides `IAssemblyCollection`, `ITypeCollection` and `DomainBuilderOptions` as configuration targets for building `DomainModel`.

 ### `IAssemblyCollection`